aig-hagen/aig_graph_component/README.md

 ##### Changing Node Shape and Size

-For changing both the shape and the size of nodes, we can use the convenience function named `setnodeProps`.
+For changing both the shape and the size of nodes, we can use the convenience function named `setnodeProps` or `setNodePropsDefault`.
 If we only want to update either the shape or the size individually, we can use `setNodeShape` and `setNodeSize` for individual nodes or `setNodeShapeDefault` and `setNodeSizeDefault` for the default behaviour *(all nodes created after the change)*.